sanjana-3002/Authflow/README.md

 # Authflow

 AI-powered prior authorization and appeals automation for healthcare providers.

-Built at a hackathon, April 10–13 2026.
+Won the 3rd prize at the chicago startup weekend, April 10–12 2026.

 **Live:** https://authflow-web.vercel.app/